 We were interested to note having read the results of a Personal Injury Compensation related survey by YouGov, that the up take by people eligible to pursue Personal Injury claims is low.
 Indeed, the survey indicated that only 1 in 5 (20%) of eligible claimants pursue their claims.
 This statistic, it would seem, provides concrete proof that the compensation culture doesn’t actually exist.
 I’ve argued for years that it is a myth and that it is something that insurers will find easy to get the public to believe.
 Let’s face it, if your insurers hike up your premium, you moan about it.
 When they blame the hiked premium on the compensation industry and the ever increasing army of claimants, you’ll believe them.
 We all need someone to blame, so let’s concentrate our ire on an easy target – the No Win No Fee claims industry.

-There are some interesting stats on the survey – see the earlier link – but most of the problems mentioned, particularly in terms of marketing and unsolicited texts etc, lies with the practices of the marketing industry and data providing companies, rather than with the greed or otherwise of claims management firms and Solicitors.
+There are some interesting stats on the survey – see the earlier link – but most of the problems mentioned, particularly in terms of marketing and unsolicited texts etc, lies with the illegal practices of unregulated marketing and data providing companies, rather than with the greed or otherwise of claims management firms and Solicitors.
+It should be noted that any legitimate company – like Direct2Compensation – operating within Personal Injury in the UK must be regulated and follow strict marketing regulations.
+These prohibit any unsolicited contact with potential claimants and prevent a business model that enables a company to benefit from generating a fixed fee for the referral of a claim.

 The insurance sector has long argued that the prevalent advertising of the claimant sector (Solicitors and Claims Management Firms) has lead to a rise in claims and that they have therefore had to raise premiums to cover this.
 However, it seems that this survey flies in the face of that as only 5% of adults that have received a text, seen an advert or received a letter have gone on to make a claim.